osate/osate.github.io/source/download-and-install.rst

 Stable Versions
 ~~~~~~~~~~~~~~~

-A new stable version is released every 2-3 months.
+A new stable version is released 2-3 times per year.
 You can install it
-from an existing Eclipse installation using the update site or just by
+into an existing Eclipse installation using the update site or just by
 installing the complete product.
 The product is a fully integrated and
 tailored Eclipse environment with all OSATE functions.
 The products are
 available for Windows, Linux and macOS.